 One way is to follow the data and do market research before you dive in headfirst.

 In AnswerThePublic, the tool takes the keywords you enter and presents related questions that people search on Google.
-It maps out the questions into a diagram Like below.
+It maps out the questions into a diagram Like the one below.

 If you’d like to take your research one step further – all the phrases you see are linkable and will send you to a Google search page when you click on the link for all related pages to that keyword phrase.